khushaljethava/khushaljethava.github.io/_posts/2026-04-03-Object-Detection-with-Python-YOLO.md

 For most applications, start with YOLOv8s or YOLOv8m as a balance between speed and accuracy.

+When I built a YOLO-based barcode detection system at Codiste, we started with YOLOv8m for development but switched to YOLOv8s for production deployment.
+The accuracy difference was negligible for our use case — barcodes have very distinct visual features — but the speed improvement let us process warehouse inventory images nearly twice as fast.

 ## Running Inference on Images

 Load a pretrained model and run detection on an image: